top of page

 • Establishment of guidelines for bidding contests

-IT Administration It is made up of the Management and area heads, who are responsible for:
+IT Administration It is integrated by Management and area heads, who are responsible for:

-• Ensure the operation of the information technology used in the different areas.
+• Ensuring the operation of the IT technology used in the different areas.

-• Prepare and monitor the Computer Master Plan
+• Preparing and following up on the Master IT Plan

-• Control the quality of the service provided
+• Controlling the quality of the service provided

-• Ensure compliance with the established Policies and Procedures.
+• Ensuring compliance with the established Policies and Procedures.

 Article 3

-For the purposes of this document, Informatics Policies are understood to be the set of mandatory rules, which must be observed by the Heads of Systems responsible for existing hardware and software in GTCLOUD, being the responsibility of the Information Technology Administration, to monitor their strict observance in scope of its competence, taking preventive and corrective measures so that they are fulfilled.
+For the purposes of this document, IT Policies are understood as the set of mandatory rules that must be observed by the Systems Heads responsible for the existing hardware and software in GTCLOUD, with the IT Administration being responsible for monitoring their strict observance within their competence, taking preventive and corrective measures to ensure compliance.

 Article 4

-The Informatics Policies are the set of regulations and guidelines framed in the legal and administrative sphere of GTCLOUD.
-These rules affect the acquisition and use of IT Goods and Services, which must be observed invariably, by those instances that intervene directly and / or indirectly in it.
+IT Policies are the set of regulations and guidelines framed within the legal and administrative scope of GTCLOUD.
+These standards affect the acquisition and use of IT Goods and Services, which must be invariably complied with by those instances that intervene directly and/or indirectly in them.

 Article 5

-The governing body of the GTCLOUD IT systems is the Management, and the competent body for the application of this regulation is the Committee.
-Article 6 The Policies contained herein are of observance for the acquisition and use of IT goods and services, in GTCLOUD, the non-compliance of which will generate administrative liability; subject to the provisions of the Systems Administrative Responsibilities section.
-Article 7 GTCLOUD must have a boss or person in charge, in whom the administration of the Goods and Services falls, who will oversee the correct application of the regulations established by the Committee and other applicable provisions.
+The governing body of GTCLOUD's IT systems is Management, and the competent body for the application of this regulation is the Committee.
+Article 6 The Policies contained herein are for observance in the acquisition and use of IT goods and services in GTCLOUD, whose non-compliance will result in administrative liability; subject to the provisions in the Administrative Responsibilities of Systems section.
+Article 7 GTCLOUD must have a head or responsible person, on whom the administration of Goods and Services falls, who will monitor the correct application of the regulations established by the Committee and other applicable provisions.

-6.2 GUIDELINES FOR THE ACQUISITION OF COMPUTER ASSETS
+6.2 GUIDELINES FOR THE ACQUISITION OF IT GOODS

 Article 8

-All computer technology acquisition will be made through the Committee, which is made up of the personnel of the Information Technology Administration.
+All acquisition of IT technology will be carried out through the Committee, which is composed of personnel from the IT Administration.

 Article 9

-The acquisition of IT Assets in GTCLOUD will be subject to the guidelines established in this document.
+The acquisition of IT Goods in GTCLOUD will be subject to the guidelines established in this document.

 Article 10

-The Information Technology Administration, when planning operations related to the acquisition of computer assets, will establish priorities and in its selection must take into account: technical study, price, quality, experience, technological development, standards and capacity, understood as: Price Initial cost , cost of maintenance and consumables for the estimated period of use of the equipment; Quality Qualitative parameter that specifies the technical characteristics of computer resources.
-Experience Presence in the national and international market, service structure, the reliability of the goods and quality certificates that are available.
-Technological Development Its degree of obsolescence, its technological level with respect to the existing offer and its permanence in the market must be analyzed.
-Standards All procurement is based on standards, that is, the business group architecture established by the Committee.
+The IT Administration, when planning operations related to the acquisition of IT Goods, will establish priorities and in its selection must take into account: technical study, price, quality, experience, technological development, standards, and capacity, understood as: Price Initial cost, maintenance cost, and consumables for the estimated use period of the equipment; Quality Qualitative parameter that specifies the technical characteristics of IT resources.
+Experience Presence in the national and international market, service structure, reliability of goods, and quality certificates available.
+Technological Development The degree of obsolescence must be analyzed, its technological level with respect to the existing offer, and its permanence in the market.
+Standards All acquisitions are based on standards, i.e., the corporate architecture established by the Committee.
 This architecture has a minimum permanence of two to five years.
-Capacities It must be analyzed if it satisfies current demand with a margin of slack and growth capacity to support the workload of the area.
+Capabilities It must be analyzed whether it satisfies the current demand with a margin of slack and growth capacity to support the workload of the area.

 Article 11

-For the acquisition of Hardware the following will be observed:
+For the acquisition of Hardware, the following shall be observed:

-• The equipment to be purchased must be within the lists of
+• The equipment to be acquired must be within the current sales lists of manufacturers and/or distributors thereof and within GTCLOUD standards.

-• Complementary equipment must have a minimum guarantee of one year and must have the corresponding technical service in the country.
+• Complementary equipment must have a minimum warranty of one year and must have the corresponding technical service in the country.

 • They must be factory-integrated equipment or assembled with components previously evaluated by the Committee.

-• The brand of the equipment or components must have a proven presence and permanence in the national and international market, as well as local technical and spare parts assistance.
-In the case of microcomputers, in order to keep the GTCLOUD IT architecture updated, the Committee will periodically issue the minimum technical specifications for their acquisition.
+• The brand of the equipment or components must have demonstrated presence and permanence in the national and international market, as well as local technical and spare parts assistance.
+Regarding microcomputers, in order to keep GTCLOUD's IT architecture updated, the Committee will periodically issue the minimum technical specifications for their acquisition.

-• The storage devices, as well as the input / output interfaces, must be in accordance with current state-of-the-art technology, both in data transfer speed and in processing.
+• Storage devices, as well as input/output interfaces, must be in line with current cutting-edge technology, both in data transfer speed and processing.

-• Printers must adhere to the Hardware and Software standards in force in the market and in GTCLOUD, confirming that the supplies (ribbons, paper, etc.) are easily available in the market and are not subject to a single supplier.
+• Printers must adhere to the current Hardware and Software standards in the market and in GTCLOUD, verifying that supplies (ribbons, paper, etc.) are easily obtainable in the market and not subject to a single supplier.

-• Together with the equipment, the appropriate complementary equipment must be acquired for its correct operation in accordance with the manufacturers' specifications, and that this acquisition is manifested in the cost of the initial item.
+• Together with the equipment, the appropriate complementary equipment for its correct operation must be acquired according to the manufacturers' specifications, and this acquisition must be reflected in the initial item cost.

-• The equipment purchased must have, preferably with technical assistance during the installation of these.
+• The acquired equipment must preferably have technical assistance during their installation.

-• Regarding servers, communications equipment, media concentrators (HUBS) and other equipment that is justified as being of critical operation and / or high cost, they must have a preventive and corrective maintenance program that Include the supply of spare parts when your warranty period expires.
+• Regarding servers, communications equipment, media concentrators (HUBS), and other equipment justified as critical operation and/or high cost, they must have a preventive and corrective maintenance program that includes the supply of spare parts upon expiration of their warranty period.

-• Regarding personal computers, when their purchase warranty expires, they must have at least one corrective maintenance service program that includes the supply of spare parts.
-Any project for the acquisition of computer assets must be subject to the analysis, approval and authorization of the Committee.
+• Regarding personal computers, upon expiration of their acquisition warranty, they must at least have a corrective maintenance service program that includes the supply of spare parts.
+Every IT goods acquisition project must be subject to the analysis, approval, and authorization of the Committee.

 Article 12

-In the acquisition of Computer Equipment, the current Software preloaded with its corresponding license must be included, considering the provisions of the following article.
+In the acquisition of Computing Equipment, the current Software must be included preloaded with its corresponding license, considering the provisions of the following article.

 Article 13

-For the acquisition of basic software and utilities, the Committee will periodically announce the trends with current cutting edge technology, the list of authorized products being the following: Operating Systems Platforms
+For the acquisition of base and utility Software, the Committee will periodically announce trends with current cutting-edge technology, with the list of authorized products being the following: Operating Systems Platforms

 • MS-Windows.
 Databases

-• Oracle Languages and programming tools The languages and programming tools used must be compatible with the listed platforms.
+• Oracle Programming Languages and Tools The programming languages and tools used must be compatible with the listed platforms.

 • JAVA